7 Sampling

 functions to produce the random samples and the necessary sample proportions, respectively.
 A total of 1000 random samples and sample proportions are acquired from each bowl with the appropriate sample sizes, 50 and 60, respectively.
 Moreover, the inner_join

-function introduce in Section 3.7 is used here to merge the sample proportions into a single data frame and the difference in these sample proportions is calculated for each replication.
+function introduced in Section 3.7 is used here to merge the sample proportions into a single data frame and the difference in these sample proportions is calculated for each replication.

 virtual_prop_red <- bowl |>